fwolfst/aoc/2024/README.md

     The documentation says these will be executed with `cargo test`.
 On my setup, they aren't.
   2. Post-matter unit tests are trivial, use `#[test]` directive.
     These are included in `cargo test` runs.
-  3. Rust does not have a squiggly unindenting heredoc, like Ruby has.
+  3. Rust does not have a **squiggly unindenting heredoc**, like Ruby has.
     But someone wrote a macro for it, called `indoc`.